nightsky737/cooltexto/README.md

 - Timer (Javascript)
 - pvp usernames (javascript)

+# Notes:
+Words that are definitely english words might be "not found", as I don't have the vectors of those.

 Structure:
 Get: Generate the word list?
 Get: Get the results of a guess.
 I "guess" that's it.

 Post and put: Leaderboard functionality prolly Ill deal with that later

 Todo:
 - Get better word vectors :sob: These are missing a LOT of stuff.